 Personal injury claims have a general 3-year time limit, which is effective from the date of the incident or the date you realised you suffered as a result.

-How can I find a lawyer?
+How can I find a lawyer to help with tattoo injury negligence claims?

 Look no further than Accident Claims.
 In addition to the free consultations we can provide, we could also connect you to our panel of personal injury lawyers to handle your claim on a No Win No Fee basis.